It has been around a year since I bought my 15" 2016 MBP, just under since I 'reviewed' it.

 - Thunderbolt 3 (doing more with less in my desktop setups).

-There are solutions to the issues with the reliability of the keyboard, I hope if Apple does take action that it doesn't sacrifice too much of the things I like about it, but as I said previously, I'd accept some sacrifice for added travel to better appeal to more people.
+There are solutions to the issues with the reliability of the keyboard, I hope if Apple does take action that it doesn't sacrifice too much of the things I like about it, but as I said previously, I'd sacrifice something so that we can get a device that appeals to more people.

 The keyboard reliability is the biggest issue of this laptop, maybe I believe that because it is the issue I've had the most experience with.
 However, it also appears to be the one people speak about most (of those who actually use the device, the port situation is something people who use them don't seem to talk about so much, anecdotally).